 *Composite Description: The Frontier Markets Composite was created in July 2005, and is an international equity composite focused on frontier countries, managed by City of London Investment Management.
 The strategy strives to outperform the S&P Extended Frontier 150 Net Total Return Index with controlled risk.
 It utilizes fundamental investment principles and quantitative approaches to provide broad frontier market equity exposure.
 It uses both top-down and bottom-up valuation methodologies to value asset classes, countries, sectors, securities and both closed-end and open-end funds to determine investment opportunities.
 The strategy has a value and growth approach to investment.
 The composite is managed to the S&P Extended Frontier 150 Net Total Return Index.
 As of June 2013, City of London switched to the net total return series of the S&P Extended Frontier 150 Index (from the gross total return series).
 Net total return indices reinvest dividends after the deduction of withholding taxes and provide a better comparison with the performance of the Composite.

 **Index Description: The S&P Extended Frontier 150 Index consists of 150 of the largest and most liquid stocks from frontier markets.
 The index is designed to be a diversified, yet investable portfolio of frontier market stocks.
-As of 31 December 2021, the S&P Extended Frontier 150 Index includes 34 markets.
-The index is unmanaged and has no fees.
-One cannot invest directly in an index.
-The holdings of the portfolio differ significantly from the securities that comprise the index.
+As of 31 December 2022, the S&P Extended Frontier 150 Index includes 36 markets.

 S&P® is a registered trademark of Standard & Poor’s Financial Services LLC (S&P); and this trademark has been licensed for use by S&P Dow Jones Indices LLC and sublicensed for certain purposes by CLIM.
 CLIM’s financial products are not sponsored, endorsed, sold or promoted by S&P, its respective affiliates and third party licensors and none of such parties make any representation regarding the advisability of investing in such product(s) nor do they have any liability in relation thereto, including for any errors, omissions, or interruptions of any index.